leopoldgerber/leopoldgerber/README.md

 # Hello, my name is Leopold!
-I am a Data Analyst/ML-Engineer with more than 3x years of experience.
+I am a Data Analyst / ML-Engineer with more than 3x years of experience.
 ---

 ### About me: